 Portugal D7 Visa Benefits

 The Portugal D7 Visa is a great way for individuals with a stable passive income to obtain Portuguese residency.
-Whether from pensions, investments, or rental earnings, this visa allows non-EU citizens to live in Portugal without needing to make a significant financial investment or obtain employment.
+Whether from pensions, investments, or rental income, this visa allows non-EU citizens to reside in Portugal without requiring a financial investment or employment.

-• Visa-free travel in the Schengen Area: Enjoy unrestricted travel across 27 European countries for up to 90 days within any 180-day period.
+- Visa-free travel in the Schengen Area: Enjoy unrestricted travel across 29 European Union countries for up to 90 days within any 180-day period.

-• Pathway to citizenship: After five years of legal residence, you may apply for permanent residency or Portuguese citizenship, provided all requirements are met.
+- Pathway to citizenship: After five years of legal residence (for now), you may apply for permanent residency and Portuguese citizenship, provided all requirements are met.
 Portugal recognizes dual citizenship, so you won’t need to renounce your current nationality.

 What are the documents required for a D7 Visa in Portugal?

-• Financial self-sufficiency: You must demonstrate that you have enough financial resources to support yourself while living in Portugal.
+- Financial self-sufficiency: You must have enough financial resources to support yourself and any family members while living in Portugal.

-• Proof of residency: You must have a confirmed address in Portugal.
+- Proof of address: You must have a confirmed address in Portugal.
 This can be shown with a rental agreement or a document from a Portuguese resident confirming that you will live in their home.

 Portugal D7 Visa Income Requirements